Home Appliances

 Features of Philips air purifiers

-We go directly to the heart of the product’s operation: the strength of Philips is the VitaShield IPS technology that purifies the air of the environment without releasing other harmful substances such as ions and ozone that are due to the operation of the product, and that can be harmful to the organism.
-The triple filtering system also provides for the use of the HEPA filter that acts on substances that contain allergens.
+We go directly to the heart of the product’s operation: the strength of Philips lies in the VitaShield IPS technology, which purifies the air of the environment without releasing other harmful substances, such as ions and ozone, that the product’s operation can generate and be detrimental to the organism.
+The triple filtering system also allows for the use of a HEPA filter, which targets substances containing allergens.

-Intelligent sensors ensure that the air is constantly monitored: just enter the automatic mode to ensure that the purifier itself starts up when the air-quality drops below the optimal level.
-The air quality level is shown through feedback released in real-time.
+Intelligent sensors ensure that the air is constantly monitored.
+Enter automatic mode to activate the purifier when the air quality drops below the optimal level.
+The air quality level is displayed through real-time feedback.
 In essence, blue indicates an optimal level, while red indicates that the air is below the guard level and, consequently, the purifier starts working.

-Philips air purifiers have some additional modes: automatic mode, allergen mode, and 5 filtering speeds.
+Philips air purifiers offer additional modes, including automatic mode, allergen mode, and five filtering speeds.
 Furthermore, it is possible to set the silent mode if you want to use the purifier during the night hours.

-The amount of air that is purified every hour varies according to the model: Philips has 4 products that adapt to different surfaces, from those designed for small and medium-sized environments (43 sqm) to those perfect for larger rooms ( 95 square meters).
+The amount of air purified every hour varies according to the model.
+Philips offers four products that adapt to different surfaces, ranging from those designed for small and medium-sized environments (43 sqm) to those suitable for larger rooms (95 square meters).

-The first difference that immediately jumps to the eye is the design: if Dyson designs products that are also objects of furniture, Philips puts on the market purifiers that closely resemble small air conditioners with less attention to design.
+The first difference that immediately stands out is the design.
+If Dyson designs products that are also furniture pieces, Philips puts on the market purifiers that closely resemble small air conditioners, with less attention to design.

 Both Dyson and Philips produce purifiers with intelligent sensors, but while Dyson monitors the PM 2.5, PM 10, VOC, and NO2 particle levels, Philips technology only affects PM 2.5 particles.
-Obviously, in both cases, when the air quality drops in level, in addition to releasing feedback in real-time, the purifier is activated automatically to restore the optimal level.
+Obviously, in both cases, when the air quality drops, the purifier automatically activates in real-time to restore the optimal level.

-Let’s go back to the differences: Philips produces 4 different models of air purifier, each designed according to the surface to be purified, which varies from 43 square meters to 95 square meters.
-So if Philips pays particular attention to adapting the right purifier to the right environment, Dyson skips this data slightly, differentiating its purifiers between floor-standing fans, floor-standing, or table-top fan-coolers / purifiers.
-Dyson has chosen to combine several functions in a single product, while Philips produces fans, and purifiers and on the market, we find only one model that combines the function of air purifier with that of the humidifier.
+Let’s go back to the differences: Philips produces four different models of air purifier, each designed according to the surface to be purified, which varies from 43 square meters to 95 square meters.
+So, suppose Philips pays particular attention to adapting the right purifier to the right environment.
+In that case, Dyson skips this data slightly, differentiating its purifiers between floor-standing purifiers and table-top fan-coolers.
+Dyson has chosen to combine several functions in a single product, whereas Philips produces fans and purifiers.
+In the market, we find only one model that combines the functions of an air purifier with those of a humidifier.

-As for the features, Philips, unlike Dyson, is equipped with allergen mode, specific to remove from the air all substances that can cause allergies.
-Finally, Dyson has equipped its own remote control purifiers, while Philips has not given weight to this foresight.
+As for the features, Philips, unlike Dyson, is equipped with an allergen mode, specifically designed to remove from the air all substances that can cause allergies.
+Finally, Dyson has equipped its remote control purifiers, whereas Philips has not given this foresight due weight.

-If you want to read more about the Dyson, we have written a discussion on the Dyson air purifiers.
+If you would like to read more about Dyson, we have written a discussion on Dyson air purifiers.

 The recommended Philips models